How to know if I have a bad engine mount (motor mount)? Learn how to check your engine mount by following the procedures below.

 - Excessive vibration when driving uphill or accelerating.

-- Oil leak from the mount in case of hydraulic oil-filled motor mounts.
+- Oil leaks from the mount in case of hydraulic oil-filled motor mounts.

 - Failure of the motor mount will result in uncomfortable rides for passengers.
 Further, it can add extra pressure that can damage other areas of the vehicle.